Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Conclusion

-Seeing the diagnosis, a person wonders what it is - prolapse.
-After 40 years, this pathology, indeed, can be aggravated.
+Having seen the diagnosis, a person wonders what it is - prolapse.
+After 40 years, this pathology can indeed worsen.
 However, it poses a real danger in isolated cases.

-Often severe symptoms are the result of the patient's feelings about his state of health.
-How to treat mitral valve prolapse and prevent possible complications, the cardiologist determines.
+Often severe symptoms are a consequence of the patient’s worries about his state of health.
+How to treat mitral valve prolapse and prevent possible complications is determined by a cardiologist.

 Mitral valve prolapse of the 1st degree with regurgitation of the 1st degree is a pathological process in which the development of the connective tissue of the heart muscle is disrupted.

-When these flaps start to work incorrectly, doctors use the term "prolapse".
+When these valves begin to malfunction, doctors use the term “prolapse.”

 The human heart has two upper (atria) and two lower (ventricles) sections.
 The valve, which is located on the right, has three shutters.
 The left valve (mitral) is bicuspid.

-Mitral valve prolapse with regurgitation is the flexion of the leaflet with the return of blood back.
-At 1 degree of pathology, the flaps deviate by 3–6 mm.
+Mitral valve prolapse with regurgitation is the sagging of the valve with blood returning back.
+With 1 degree of pathology, the valves deviate by 3–6 mm.

-With such pathological changes, the heart is no longer able to work normally.
+With such pathological changes, the heart is no longer able to function normally.
 Mitral valve dysfunction usually leads to stenosis or heart failure.

 Types of pathology